roushrsh/AIDA/README.md

 The Run tab is the acquisition monitor.
 It displays startup output and then a concise set of live metrics, including current order, total proteins, and unique proteins with MS3 evidence.
 The full engine log is written to a timestamped file in the application log directory.
 Use Stop run — save && finish to end the acquisition gracefully.
 It requests cancellation, writes run outputs, and completes the normal shutdown path.
 Do not terminate the process externally unless the application is unresponsive and you accept the risk of incomplete output.

+<h3>**Recommended first workflow**</h3>
+For a first test, we recommend making a TMTPro Zero labeled standard Hela sample as described in the AIDA Manuscript (PMID) and running with our cell line database.
+Open Environment Check and point it to the Python interpreter used for AIDA tools.
+Click Check environment.
+Install only missing packages after confirming the selected Python path.
+Use Database generator to create or refresh a database, or select an existing compatible database.
+On Main, set the run number, database, output directory, TMT plex, run length, AIDA+ setting, and Smart Caller mode.
+Review Advanced.
+Defaults are intended to preserve the configured method behavior; unlock a row only when you intend to override it.
+Confirm instrument readiness, then click Start on Main.
+Monitor progress on Run.
+At completion, open Post Run Script.
+AIDA pre-fills its Chopin/MS3Signal/output fields; choose the RAW file and run sieving, with optional MS3 TMT quantification.

 For each run, retain:
 The input database and its generation settings.